AbdulrazaqAS/zoralens/README.md

 # ZoraLens

-**ZoraLens** is a powerful explorer app for Zora Coins.
+**ZoraLens** is a powerful explorer app for Zora ecosystem.
 It provides traders and creators with clear, tabular, and visual data on top-performing coins, making it easy to analyze and compare market trends.
+It's the CoinGecko of Zora!.

+## 💡 Inspiration
+We wanted a single dashboard to track trending coins, spot new opportunities, and make informed decisions quickly.
+ZoraLens was built to fill this gap and empower the Zora community with actionable insights.

 ## 🚀 Features